 It is not just the amount of light you need to think about, but also the direction of natural light.
 For example, northern light has a cooling effect on most colours, so if your room is north facing, cream and neutral shades are better than pure white to avoid a cold, clinical look.
 Again, any mid-darker hues will help to warm an otherwise cool room.

-Bold and punchy blues often suit period homes, such as Little Greene’s Hicks Blue
+Bold and punchy blues often suit period homes, such as Annie Sloan's Napoleonic Blue

 Trouble with trims